researchbackup27-sudo/Aqua-Select/README.md

 # AquaSelect

-Source code for "AquaSelect: Selective Prediction via Learned Score Fusion for Reliable Underwater Image Classification"
+Source code for "AquaSelect: Learning When to Abstain via Score Fusion for Reliable Underwater Species Classification"

 ## Notebooks (run in order)